Language Processing Disorder

 Children with language processing disorder tend to have under-developed vocabularies and poor grammar skills compared to their peers.
 This is because much of what they hear sounds muddy or unclear.
 Naturally, they only use words they are sure they heard correctly, limiting their spoken vocabulary.
 In addition, because they have to concentrate hard on listening, they have no capacity to observe and learn conventions such as grammar and syntax.

 A child who has difficulty listening in class will lose focus due to exhaustion and/or lack of interest.
 While this is often diagnosed as ADD or ADHD resulting in medication, very often poor focus is entirely due to language processing disorder.

 Children with language processing difficulties often struggle in noisy environments such as classrooms.
 This sometimes results in up and down performance that is frustrating for parents and children.

 Reading requires accurate phonemic awareness, the ability to hear the sounds inside words.
 This is a challenge for children with language processing disorder.
-Most children with a language processing disorder develop reading problems or are diagnosed with developmental dyslexia.
+Most children with language processing disorder symptoms develop reading problems or are diagnosed with developmental dyslexia.